Mentoring v/s Coaching

 A mentor is like a trusted friend who draws from their personal experiences to guide you and offers insights that come from years of walking the same road.
 Their role isn’t to train you, but rather to shape your perspective and provide wisdom that you can apply in your own journey.
 In fact, 90% of workers with mentors report better job satisfaction and happiness, and over 70% of Fortune 500 companies use mentoring for business success.
 (Source)

-At the heart of professional mentoring lies the International Mentoring Center (IMC) for mentoring memberships, credentials, and accreditation.
-IMC’s mission is to propel the mentoring industry forward by establishing the highest standards in mentoring practices and education, underpinned by cutting-edge research insights and findings.
+At the heart of professional mentoring lies the International Mentoring Center (IMC) for memberships, credentials, and accreditation.
+IMC’s mission is to propel the mentoring industry forward by establishing the highest standards in practices and education, underpinned by cutting-edge research insights and findings.
 IMC empowers professional mentors through programs like Certified Associate Mentor (IMC-CAM), Certified Professional Mentor (IMC-CPM), and Certified Master Mentor (IMC-CMM).
 These credentials are recognized globally and signify adherence to IMC’s Code of Ethics, Core Competencies, and more.

 Coaching: Harnessing Your Hidden Potential